-From the results, we can now in each case we can apply an apropriate methodology to estimate a macroeconomic volatility indicator, i.e., when we find don't find internal spillovers as in Mexico we can take a summarized indicator of the individual volatilities like the first principal component of the conditional variances.
-Conversely, for the significant spillover case we would prefer to consider the dynamics of the whole conditional covariance matrix of the system, for which we would have to estimate it and obtain an indicator from it, for example the determinant of the matrix.
+From the results, we can now apply, for each case, an apropriate methodology to estimate a country-wise macroeconomic volatility indicator, i.e., when we don't find internal spillovers as in Mexico we can take a summarized indicator of the individual volatilities like the first principal component of the conditional variances.
+Conversely, for the significant spillover case we would prefer to consider the dynamics of the whole conditional covariance matrix of the system, for which we would have to estimate it and obtain an indicator from it that summarizes the whole variance (including off-diagonal elements), for example the determinant of the matrix.

-Once the country indicators are constructed we can apply the same exercise and check for the existence of international regional volatility spillovers, which themselves represent an interest question and a contribution to the literature since for now the cross-country applications are based mostly in stock market aggregates or other financial variables.
+Once the country indicators are constructed we can apply the same exercise as in the previous section and check for the existence of international regional volatility spillovers, which themselves represent an interest question and a contribution to the literature since for now the cross-country applications are based mostly in stock market aggregates and other financial variables, rather than macroeconomic fundamentals.

-On the other hand, this model can be amplified to account for a better modelling of the mean, i.e., we can include the money stock in each case and use an SVAR model to identify a monetary policy shock as in Kim [2003].
-This approach is appealing since the additional cost to modify the model is not high and the gains in terms of the model are considerable, also it can be further modified to include even more variables as commodity prices indexes or financial markets aggregate indicators.
+On the other hand, this model can be amplified to account for a better modelling of the mean, i.e., we can include the money stock in each case and use an SVAR model to identify a monetary policy shock as in Kim (2003).
+This approach is appealing since the additional cost of modifying the model is not high, also it can be further modified to include even more variables as commodity prices indexes or financial markets aggregate indicators.